SAP-samples/upscale-commerce-open-payment-integration/README.md

 ## Description
 This repository offers sample pre-built integrations to payment gateways and methods in the form of Postman Collections that can be imported into your SAP Commerce Cloud, open payment framework tenant.

 The repository is a means to share working examples and is provided as-is coming with no official SAP/Payment Provider support.
-You are strongly advised to test out the integration on your Upscale tenant before promoting to live customers.
+You are strongly advised to test out the integration on your open payment framework tenant before promoting to live customers.

 ## Requirements
 A licensed SAP Commerce Cloud, open payment framework Tenant.